 - Wetsuits are compulsory, unless you can prove you are training for cross channel swimming, or the temperature is such that the safety representative permits skins swimming.

-- Bright coloured swim hats are a must (not black) again you can’t swim in lake without one.
+- Bright coloured swim hats are a must (not black) – you can’t swim in lake without one.

 - For your own safety please swim in pairs or small groups.

-- Swim in a clockwise direction and keep the buoys to your right and try not to swim directly down the middle of the lake, this is to avoid people swimming into each other.
+- Swim in a clockwise direction, keep the buoys to your right and do not swim directly down the middle of the lake, to avoid people swimming into each other.

 - Please take time to look at the lake and take note of landmarks you can sight when swimming.

-- Minor cuts and abrasions must be covered up with a plaster, if you have deep cuts do not swim.
+- Minor cuts and abrasions must be covered up with a plaster.
+If you have any deeper cuts, do not swim.